X

 • Verizon Fios: The cheapest Verizon Fios plan, with speeds up to 300Mbps starting at $50 per month, offers plenty of value.
 The midtier plan (up to 500Mbps starting at $70 per month) and gig service (starting at $90 per month) aren't bad deals, either, but you may be able to find faster speeds for the money from other providers.

 • Ziply Fiber: Regional provider Ziply Fiber has some of the fastest speeds you'll find from any ISP, not to mention the lowest introductory pricing.
-The cheapest plan starts at $20 per month ($40 after 12 months) for the recently raised max speeds of 100Mbps.
+The cheapest plan starts at $20 per month ($40 after 12 months) for symmetrical max speeds of 100Mbps.

 What's the final word on the best cheap internet providers?

-The cost of internet varies by provider and location, but we feel most will find AT&T Fiber to be the best bet for cheap internet.
+The cost of internet varies by provider and location, but we feel most will find AT&T Fiber to be the best bet for cheap internet without sacrificing speed and connection quality.
 While the ISP doesn't have the lowest starting price in many areas, customers won't have to worry about equipment fees inflating the cost or a steep price hike after 12 months of service.

 For the absolute cheapest internet service, look to providers such as Astound, Mediacom and Xfinity, but keep in mind the low pricing may come with a looming price increase, added equipment rental fees, contracts and data caps, depending on the provider and where you live.